Paul Halliwell - Chair Outcomes Committee

 Leicester.
 Elected 11/17

 Steve Bendall - Caldicott Guardian

-Karan Malhotra is a Senior Registrar in Trauma & Orthopaedics.
-He graduated from Manchester before beginning his core surgical and early registrar training in Yorkshire.
-He is currently ST8 on the Royal National Orthopaedic Hospital Training Rotation, London.
-On completion of his training he will undertake Foot & Ankle Fellowships in UK and Australia.
-He is actively involved with research and postgraduate medical education, having taught on a number of courses and designed teaching programmes for orthopaedic trainees.
+Karan Malhotra is a Consultant Orthopaedic Foot & Ankle Surgeon working at the Royal National Orthopaedic Hospital, Stanmore, UK.
+He graduated from Manchester with honours before beginning his core surgical and early registrar training in Yorkshire.
+He completed his registrar training on the Royal National Orthopaedic Hospital Training Rotation, London.
+On completion of his training he will undertook Foot & Ankle Fellowships in Singapore, Melbourne and Stanmore.
+He is actively involved with research, medical education and quality improvement.
 He has extensive experience with IT and databases and was co-opted to the Outcomes Committee in October 2017 and the IT Committee in 2019.

 Tricia Allen - Immediate Past President

 Patricia Allen was trained in orthopaedic surgery in Birmingham and Bristol.
 She undertook a fellowship in foot and ankle and paediatric orthopaedic surgery in Dublin in 1998 and was appointed as a Consultant Orthopaedic Surgeon in Bristol in 2000.
 She moved to Leicester as a Consultant in 2003 and has developed the Foot and Ankle service here.